 Arlington Baptist Church constituted on January 25, 1928 with 18 charter members who desired to establish a faithful Baptist witness in Arlington County.
 In 2008, God stirred the hearts of believers at Capitol Hill Baptist Church to form Grace Baptist Church of Arlington.
 The members called Mike Law Jr. to serve as their pastor and initially met in a member’s home, just a few blocks away from Arlington Baptist Church.
 At the invitation of Arlington Baptist, the members of Grace Baptist Church of Arlington joined in the work of the Arlington Baptist Church in July of 2014.
 Arlington Baptist meets on Sundays for a 9:30am Discipleship Hour and a 10:30am service.

 Cheverly Baptist Church was founded in 2018 by several dozen members from Capitol Hill Baptist Church and other Cheverly residents.
 It is currently pastored by John Joseph, a former elder and staff member of CHBC.
-Cheverly Baptist Church is temporarily meeting at Grace Baptist Church, Bowie, MD.
+Cheverly Baptist Church is currently meeting at Bladensburg Elementary School.